Plates0/st-rpg-hud/README.md

 (Optional) specify a branch or tag (e.g. v1.0.0).

 ## IMPORTANT
-**MAKE SURE TO DOWNLOAD AND ENABLE THE REGEX'S TO HIDE THE JSON AND SAVE TOKENS** Go into the regex folder → install it → go back to SillyTavern → Extensions → Regex → import → select the installed file (enable them if they aren't already enabled).
+**MAKE SURE TO DOWNLOAD AND ENABLE THE REGEX SCRIPTS TO HIDE THE JSON AND SAVE TOKENS** Go into the regex folder → install it → go back to SillyTavern → Extensions → Regex → import → select the installed file (enable them if they aren't already enabled).

 ## Usage